 First UK edition.
 Crown 8vo.
 478pp.
 Blue buckram boards, lettered in silver to spine.
 Book Society Choice blurb to front flap of Sidney Nolan designed dustwrapper, bearing printer's code 6/4137 and priced at 16s net.

-Offsetting to endpapers, top edge dusted, lightly tanned dust wrapper rubbed to edges, else Near Fine.
+Offsetting to endpapers, top edge dusted, lightly tanned and soiled dust wrapper rubbed to edges, else Near Fine.

 Inaugural winner of the 1958 Miles Franklin Prize, as well as the W.H.
 Smith Award for most outstanding contribution to English literature, 1957/58.
 Listed among The Guardian's 100 Best Novels Written in English, as selected by Robert McCrum.